 Causes and Risk Factors for UPJ Obstructions

 UPJ is usually present at birth (congenital) and is most frequently diagnosed during a prenatal ultrasound.
-If undiagnosed until after birth, the child may have an abdominal mass or urinary tract infection.
+If undiagnosed after birth, the child may have an abdominal mass or urinary tract infection.
 When UPJ occurs in older children or adults, it is usually due to scar tissue, abnormalities in muscles under the scar tissue, kidney stones, infection, or previous treatments or surgeries for a blockage.
 An obstruction also can be caused by compression of the UPJ by a blood vessel or irregularities in the fibrous bands around the ureter.

 Symptoms of UPJ Obstructions